St. John’s Mission of Outreach is guided by our general mission to be inclusive and witness in words and actions our commitment...

 Food Collection: An on-going effort overseen by the Outreach Committee for the benefit of local food pantries

-Angel Tree: Collection of toys for children in shelters or designated by children services agencies
+Angel Tree: Through the month of December - collection of Christmas toys and gifts for distributions to children in shelters or designated by children services agencies.

 St. John's has a partnership with Covenant to Care for Children (CCC) in Hartford and provides personal hygiene and household cleaning products.